KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

    :alt: macos_right_click
    :width: 30%

 The Finder opens.
-Now right click on *Kdenlive* and chose :guilabel:`Open`.
+Now right click on *Kdenlive* and choose :guilabel:`Open`.

 .. image:: /images/macos_open.png
    :alt: macos_open
    :width: 30%

-The message that Apple ca't search for malware will appear again.
+The message that Apple can't search for malware will appear again.
 Just click on :guilabel:`Open` and Kdenlive will open up.

 Configuration Information
 -------------------------